Larpoux/tau_doc/pages/fs/fs-README.md

 # Flutter Sound 10.0

 Flutter Sound 9.x has been completely rewritten.
-If you can and wants to publish your App under the GPL 3.0 license, we suggest that you consider using the [τ-dio fork](https://tau.canardoux.xyz/td-README.html) which is in fact Flutter Sound 10.0 .
+If you can and want to publish your App under the GPL 3.0 license, we suggest that you consider using the [τ-dio fork](https://tau.canardoux.xyz/td-README.html) which is in fact Flutter Sound 10.0 .

 # SDK requirements